Frolicman/Frolicman/README.md

 👀 I’m interested in web3, decentralized finance (DeFi), and NFTs

 🌱 I’m currently learning how to write smart contracts, trying to understand Cairo language on StarkNet.
-Next step to dive deeper into Pyton.
+Next step to dive deeper into Python.

 📫 Check out my Twitter and YouTube: